Time as Dramaturgy: Staging Gluck Across Two Worlds

 By contrast, La corona is situated in the 1940s, as the same manor is transformed by the pressures of war.
 The atmosphere of leisure is replaced by one of purpose, as the house becomes aligned with the structures of wartime service.
 Atalanta, Asteria, and Meleagra are positioned within the Auxiliary Territorial Service, while Climene is associated with the British Red Cross.
 The world is no longer organised around display, but around contribution.

-In this context, the role of Meleagro was reconceived as Meleagra, allowing the central relationship of the opera to be understood through a sapphic lens.
-Emerging from the social reality of the setting rather than imposed upon it, this shift clarifies the emotional dynamics of the work, aligning the relationship between Atalanta and Meleagra with the opera’s broader movement toward clarity of action.
-Framed as a relationship between a younger woman and a more experienced figure, it acquires an additional layer of asymmetry, which further sharpens the stakes of Atalanta’s eventual refusal, and the emotional devastation experienced by Meleagra.
+In this context, the traditionally male role of Meleagro was reconceived as Meleagra, allowing the central relationship of the opera to be understood through a sapphic lens.
+Emerging from the social reality of the setting rather than being imposed upon it, this shift brings the emotional dynamics of the work into sharper focus and aligns the relationship between Atalanta and Meleagra with the opera’s broader movement toward clarity of action.

 The mythological framework is correspondingly reoriented.
 The hunt for the Calydonian boar, rather than existing as a distant heroic narrative, resonates as a metaphor for collective struggle, refracted through the experience of the Second World War.
 The fusion of myth and social realism allows the stakes of the opera to be understood in immediate human terms.

 Across this shared architectural framework, the costumes, designed by Luke Azzopardi, articulated the passage of time through their changing relationship to fabric.
-In Il Parnaso confuso, fabric appears in abundance—expressive, decorative, and excessive.
+In Il Parnaso confuso, fabric appears in abundance: expressive, decorative, even excessive.
 The world is one of visual indulgence, in which material becomes an extension of performance itself, echoing the culture of display that defines the 1920s setting.

 In La corona, this relationship is fundamentally altered.
 Fabric becomes functional, stripped of ornament and redirected toward utility.
 The presence of uniforms establishes a new visual order, while plain white cloth is repurposed within the action as bandages, torn and applied in response to injury.
 What had previously signified aesthetic pleasure is now reconfigured as a means of care and survival.
 This transformation of material mirrors the broader shift within the two operas, as a world of play gives way to one shaped by necessity and consequence.

-A further continuity between the two operas was established through the presence of three supporting male performers, who remained on stage across both works.
+A further continuity between the two operas was established through the presence of three supporting male actors.
 In Il Parnaso confuso, they appeared as butlers within the drawing room, initially positioned at the periphery of the action.
-Gradually, they were drawn into the performative world of Apollo and the Muses, their roles shifting from observers to participants, and ultimately to lovers.
+Gradually, they were drawn into the performative world of Apollo and the Muses, their roles shifting from observers to participants, and ultimately lovers.
 Their presence grounded the opera within a recognisable social structure, while also allowing the boundaries between service, performance, and desire to dissolve.

 In La corona, these same figures returned, transformed by time, as wounded soldiers.
 The world that had once permitted play now bore its consequences.
 Where they had previously facilitated performance, they now carried its aftermath in their bodies.
 This continuity allowed the two operas to be understood not as separate entities, but as successive states of a single world, in which roles, identities, and physical presence are reshaped by the pressures of history.